Aids and adaptations policy

 7.1 Major adaptations (typically over £1,000) are adaptations that meet needs identified through an Occupational Therapist referral e.g. stair lift, over bath shower, level access shower, electric opening doors, ramps and hoists.

-7.3 When evaluating a request for an adaptation, the council will consider individual, technical and other relevant factors to enable a balanced decision to be taken to ensure best use is made of the available financial resources.
+7.3 When assessing a request for an adaptation, the council will consider individual, technical and other relevant factors to ensure a balanced decision that makes best use of the available financial resources.

-7.4 Wherever possible and suitable for a customer’s circumstances, the council will endeavour to facilitate approved requests for major adaptations through allocations or management moves to an alternative suitable property that meet required needs.
-This will include consideration of the suitability of the property, where factors such as floor level and under occupation of the property will be considered.
-For example, if a single household requires an adaptation, but is occupying a larger family home, a transfer to a more suitable property is likely to be more appropriate.
+7.4 Wherever possible and suitable for a customer’s circumstances, the council will endeavour to speed up approved requests for major adaptations through allocations or management moves agreed via Exceptional Circumstances Panel to an alternative suitable property that meet the required needs.
+This will include consideration of the suitability of the property, such as floor level and under occupation.
+For example, if a single-person requires an adaptation, but is occupying a larger family home, a transfer to a more suitable property is likely to be more appropriate.

-7.5 The council will only consider approving major adaptations in non-adapted properties when moving or allocating to an alternative property which is not appropriate or unlikely to meet critical needs (as identified by Occupational Therapist reports) within reasonable timescales.
+7.5 The council will only consider approving major adaptations in non-adapted properties when moving or allocating to an alternative property is not appropriate or unlikely to meet medical needs (as identified by Occupational Therapist reports) within reasonable timescales.
+For example, the council has been unsuccessful finding a suitable property or a void property with the adaptations already in place, or a property that can be more easily adapted than their current home.

 7.6 The council will consider the following criteria when prioritising permissions and providing funding for major adaptations works: